Iowa House of Representatives: Vacancies

-Mike Sexton resigned to accept a federal appointment to be the Director of Iowa's Rural Development on September 19, 2025.
+There are no current vacancies.
+Previously, Mike Sexton resigned to accept a federal appointment to be the Director of Iowa's Rural Development on September 19, 2025.
 On September 24, Governor Kim Reynolds announced a special election to replace Sexton set for December 9, 2025.
+The special election was won by Wendy Larson.

+Representative Martin Graber unexpectedly died on January 31, 2025.
+His seat in District 100 was briefly vacant until a special election was won by Blaine Watkins on March 11, 2025.